Royal Museum of the Armed Forces and of Military History

 DH.89A Dragon Rapide (OO-CNP ex OO-AFG and G-AKNV) under restoration in 2005.

-DH.89A Dragon Rapide (OO-CNP ex OO-AFG and G-AKNV) under restoration in 2005 and on display in 2018 after the work was completed.
+DH.89A Dragon Rapide (OO-CNP ex OO-AFG and G-AKNV) under restoration in 2005.
+In 2024 it is still to be found in the restoration area.

 Built for the RAF in 1939 as a Dominie (R5922) with whom it served until 1947 before being sold as G-AKNV.
 By 1955 it had been bought by Fairy Aviation and transferred to Avions Fairey at Gosselies in Belgium as OO-AFG and later Air Affaires, before becoming OO-CNP in 1964.
 It was cancelled from the register in 1970 after an emergency landing and was given to the museum in 1973 following many years in open storage at Wevelgem.
 The restoration was properly started in 1993, by 2001 the cabin's refurbishment was complete.
 It was intended to present the aircraft in it's Lancashire Aircraft Corporation colours of 1947.